vmoravec/cct/README.md

     puts config["key_two"]
   end
   ```
-  If there configuration for this scenario is empty, the code within the block will
+  If the configuration for this scenario is empty, the code within the block will
   be not executed.
 (Maybe raising an exception like `ConfigurationNotFound` would be
   better?).